spookylukey/django-views-the-right-way/source/detail_view.rst

 function, or on the interface of any function or method.
 If you want “controlled” coupling that doesn't hurt your code base, this is vital.

-I find looking at views — whether CBVs or FBVs — through the lens of “layering” is slightly tricky.
+What about CBVs?
+I find it quite tricky to analyse these classes in terms of “layering”.

 We could look at the list of methods on ``DetailView``, which includes the
 following: